2019 Rules and Regulations

 APPROPRIATENESS STANDARD: In our everyday lives there are things that our children see or hear that can make a lasting impression.
 At competitions, censoring the moral judgment of others is a challenge due to the variety of opinions and beliefs.
 Some may see something to be unethical and inappropriate, while others might see it as non-offensive or harmless.
 We look to the parents as being responsible for what they allow their children to do and the morals they instill in them.
 However, if a routine that is performed at Tribute is deemed offensive or inappropriate by our judges we will decide at that time what actions to take.

-For the 2018 season, we ask that all music be submitted on a USB flash drive for all your routines.
+All music be submitted on a USB flash drive for all your routines.
 At Tribute, we want your music to play at the highest quality and clarity as possible.
 Since there can be issues with durability, scratching and skipping, CD’s will no longer be used for a music option.
-Over the last few years we have had great results using USB flash drives.
 All music must be in the format of mp3 so please make sure that your music is saved properly in this format.
 When using the USB flash drive we ask that you save your music on a playlist and each song should be properly labeled and titled for the sound technician in book number order based on the program book which is uploaded to our website 2 days before the event.
 If there are any questions regarding music submission please contact our office.

 Props must be set within 2 minutes.
 There are no prop height restrictions; however, for safety a dancer may not stand above 6 feet on a scenic piece.
 No dangerous props or weapons are allowed on stage.
 Example: fire, metal swords, metal knives or any metal items having sharp points or edges.
 Littering: No form of liquid, gel, glitter or any other substance may be used that would affect the dancing surface.
 Tribute has the right to not allow any routine to perform if it is brought to our attention that props or materials being used in an upcoming performance will not be acceptable.
 Please be prepared to completely clear the stage in the event of any loose items (feathers, streamers, etc).
 Absolutely no items may be thrown or shot off the front of the stage only dropped.
 Any violation of the above rules will result in the act not being eligible for the top ten and the awards will be announced for adjudication scores only.
 If you have any questions regarding props please contact our office.
 NOTE: DANCERS MUST PERFORM ON THE STAGE AND ARE NOT ALLOWED TO JUMP OFF THE STAGE OR DANCE IN THE AUDIENCE.